 No, although after the Reincorporation your investment will be in shares of a Maryland corporation instead of a Texas REIT.
-Except for differences in shareholders' rights that are attributable to being governed by the MGCL instead of the TBOC (see "Comparison of Rights of Shareholders of PMC Commercial (TX) and Stockholders of PMC Commercial (MD)" below) and except with respect to those differences in the Declaration of Trust of PMC Commercial and the existing PMC Commercial Bylaws as compared to the Maryland Charter and Maryland Bylaws as discussed in Proposal 4 below (and the Sub-Proposals set forth therein), it is our intention that the capital stock of PMC Commercial (MD) mirror in all material respects the voting, dividend rights, liquidation and other rights attributable to our stock prior to the effective time of the Reincorporation, all share certificates representing shares of our capital stock immediately prior to the effective time of the merger effecting the Reincorporation will continue to represent a like number and kind of shares of capital stock in PMC Commercial (MD) without any action on the part of the holder thereof.
+Except for differences in shareholders' rights that are attributable to being governed by the MGCL instead of the TBOC (see "Comparison of Rights of Shareholders of PMC Commercial (TX) and Stockholders of PMC Commercial (MD)" below) and except with respect to those differences in the Declaration of Trust of PMC Commercial and the existing PMC Commercial Bylaws as compared to the Maryland Charter and Maryland Bylaws as discussed in Proposal 4 below (and the Sub-Proposals set forth therein), it is our intention that the capital stock of PMC Commercial (MD) mirror in all material respects the voting, dividend rights, liquidation and other rights attributable to our stock prior to the effective time of the Reincorporation.
+Following the Reincorporation will continue to represent a like number and kind of shares of capital stock in PMC Commercial (MD) without any action on the part of the holder thereof.
 It will not be necessary for shareholders to exchange their existing stock certificates for certificates representing shares of PMC Commercial (MD).